 Non-Physician Medical Practitioner (NPMP) Specialty Type

-…

 Non-Physician Mental Health Professional Specialty Type

 Other Outpatient Provider Type

-…

 Clinic Type

-…

-Provider Group Names – Health plans shall report each provider group using the terminology made available on the web portal, as described in Rule 1300.67.2.2(h)(8)(D)(v).
+Provider Group Names – A health plan shall report each provider group using the terminology made available on the web portal, as described in Rule 1300.67.2.2(h)(8)(D)(v).
 If the provider is an individually contracted provider, the health plan shall report or crosswalk to “individually contracted provider.”

 Type of License and Certificate – The standardized terminology for a provider’s type of license or certificate is set forth in Appendix D of this Manual.
 The Type of License and Certificate Appendix includes standardized terminology for the following fields: